 While it is theoretically possible for resellers of genuine Rolexes to wrap their watches in plastic, it’s not a common practice.
 Seeing the lugs wrapped in this stupid shrink wrap is a huge red flag, and often “904L” will be written in red:

 Real fluted Rolex bezels are made of solid gold, and they are extremely shiny.
 The fluted bezels of stainless steel fakes often show smudges and fingerprints more than a real one would.
+Honestly that “smudgey” fluted bezel is an underrated part of knowing how to spot a fake Rolex.
 On this same fake Rolex we can also see the poor rehaut alignment mentioned earlier.
 Minute markers should each go through a letter of the word “ROLEX” and although even real ones are often aligned imperfectly, the spacing won’t be this wonky:

 Aside from the rare ref.
 5100 prototypes, Rolexes never say “Quartz” on the dial unless it’s part of the word “Oysterquartz.”
 This tip can be useful when scrounging through estate sales or Goodwill, so you can quickly disregard watches such as this:

 Vintage Tudor watches have several parts that are similar (and often interchangeable) to those of their Rolex counterparts.
 However, Tudors have their own distinctive date fonts.
 Sometimes, counterfeiters will use a mix of counterfeit, Tudor, and Rolex parts.
 Since many Tudors use ETA movements, and many fakes do too, it’s easy for fakers to use Tudor date wheels.
-If you recognize the Tudor date font on a so-called “Rolex,” that’s likely a “franken” like the watch below:
+If you recognize the Tudor date font on a so-called “Rolex,” that’s likely a “franken” like the watch below.
+If you know what a Tudor date font looks like, you should know how to spot the red flag on this fake/Frankenstein Rolex:

 With few exceptions, if a Rolex has no lume on the dial, it shouldn’t have lume on the hands, either.
 Sometimes collectors and resellers of genuine Rolexes do “dial swaps” and forget to match the hands, but in general, lumed hands on an unlumed dial are a red flag.

 Rolex never made a steel-and-gold Day-Date.
-Two-tone “Day-Dates” like the one below are some of the most common fakes around:
+Two-tone “Day-Dates” like the one below are some of the most common fakes around.
+You don’t have to know how to spot a fake Rolex like a pro to know this one is fake:

 Although some obscure gold-plated vintage Rolex models (like 3386, 1550, 1024 etc.) do exist, Rolex has never used gold plating on any sports model, Day-Date, or Datejust.
 If you see gold plating that has rubbed off on these models, stay away.

-Although the accuracy of counterfeiters is only going to get scarier and scarier, if you keep these guidelines in mind, you should be able to spot most of the fake Rolexes on the market today.
+Although the accuracy of counterfeiters is only going to get scarier and scarier, if you keep these guidelines in mind, you should know how to spot a fake Rolex in most cases.
 Just remember to research the model you’re purchasing, and that there’s no substitute for buying from a trusted, reputable dealer!

 More Rolex Guides from Grey Market: